Patrick A. Trottier

 - People have a natural sense to collaborate more often than not depending on conditions experienced.

-- Change is natural to people depending on the degree of impact, control and influence in how change occurs.
+- Change is natural to people depending on the degree of impact, and the degree of their control and influence in how change occurs.

 - Open, integrated IT/IS system designs and information streams are fundamental and integral to emergent change and creating emergent, adaptive, fluid organizations.